digiaiiris/tuntilukkarihelp/README.md

 Suggestions can also be ignored.
 Ignored suggestions are shown in a separate collapsible list.
 If you ignore a calendar event series the event occurrences will automatically show up as ignored suggestions.

 1. You can apply apply all the complete and autofilled suggestions by clicking `Apply all`button.
-2. Icon shows the source of the suggestion (currently, only calendar suggestions are supported)
+2. Icon shows the source of the suggestion.
+Clicking the icon shows calendar event details.
-3. Work description is either the event subject or parsed from the event text (see [below](#calendar-event-notations-to-enable-automatic-suggestions))
+3. Work description is either the event subject or parsed from the event text (see [below](#calendar-event-notations-to-enable-automatic-suggestions)).
-4. Hours are taken from the event duration
+4. Hours are taken from the event duration.
 5. Project task selection is based on the event text (see [below](#calendar-event-notations-to-enable-automatic-suggestions)).
 If the event does not specify the project task, the application suggests project task using the Workday work entry history, searching for a work description that is similar to the event subject.
 6. Possible warnings are indicated with an icon with a tooltip describing the warning in more detail.
  > The application warns if project task matching accuracy was low, ie. if the project task specified in the event does not match with available project tasks with high accuracy.